BettercareHealth/bettercare/child-healthcare/scrub.md

 The main feature of stage 4 HIV infection is severe opportunistic infection such as Pneumocystis pneumonia.
 Unlike adults, children with HIV infection rarely present with malignancies.

-A detailed description of the 4 stages of HIV infection are given at the end of this unit.
+*A detailed description of the 4 stages of HIV infection are given at the end of this chapter.*

 ### 9-23 How is damage to the immune system documented in children?